beatrixkh/synthetic_pop/ABOUT.md

 	underlying population structure table, sample an individual from the state-level ACS data, and assign to the individual from the underlying population structure the sampled:

     * Specific age (Moving from 5-year bins to single-year)

     * Specific race (Moving from 7 categories to 63; note the only change here is to give multiracial individuals a specific racial mix)

-        * Specific relationship to head of household (Moving from 2 values to 18; note this is only accurate to the degree that the courser values provided a good prior for this value)
+    * Specific relationship to head of household (Moving from 2 values to 18; provided a good prior for this value)

 	OUTPUTS: a csv saved to the dir ihme/scratch/users/beatrixh/synthetic_pop/pyomo/best/{state}, to the file